Skip to main content

 • In Absentia Candidacy

-In absentia degree candidates will be responsible for payment of their health insurance.
-If it is no longer needed, you will need to complete a waiver form through Health Services where you will need to show proof of insurance as well as completing an Insurance Exit Form (available from the Thayer Registrar).
+In absentia degree candidates remain eligible for the Dartmouth Student Group Health Plan, and will be responsible for payment of their health insurance.
+If it is no longer needed, students will need to complete an Insurance Exit Form (available from the Thayer Registrar).
+The Exit Form needs to be completed each coverage year while students remain in absentia.

 • Special Students